piscilus/byteforge/README.md

 ## Known issues

-- [ ] Update form element style on clear and theme switch
+- [x] Update form element style on clear and theme switch
+- [x] clear all does not reset the size text